-Replacing Rear Bulbs (in Fenders)
+Replacing Rear Bulbs

-- 1. Open the hatch and tailgate. - 2.
-Remove the cover from the inside panel by pulling on its edge. - Determine which of the three bulbs is burned out: tail/stoplight, turn signal, or side marker.
+- 1. Open the trunk and the taillight assembly cover.
+When replacing a bulb in the right assembly, remove the jack first. - 2.
+Determine which of the four bulbs is burned out: tail/stoplight, back-up light, turn signal, or side marker.
 Remove the socket for that bulb by turning it counterclockwise.

-4. To remove either the tail/ stoplight bulb or the turn signal bulb, push it in slightly and turn it counterclockwise.
+3. To remove the tail/stoplight bulb, back-up light bulb or the turn signal bulb, push it in slightly and turn it counterclockwise.
 To remove the side marker bulb, pull it straight out of the socket.

-- 5. Install the new bulb in the socket.
-Insert the socket back in the taillight assembly and turn it clockwise to lock it in place. - 6.
+- 4. Install the new bulb in the socket.
+Insert the socket back in the taillight assembly and turn it clockwise to lock it in place. - 5.
 Test the new bulb.
 Reinstall the cover over the taillight assembly.